 International Automobile Federation, also known as FIA, is a privately owned organization headquartered in France.
-Founded in 1904, with approximately 490 employees, it reported $196.9M in revenue as of 2024, functioning as a tier 1 media tech buyer.
-The organization specializes in motorsports and cycling, and is responsible for regulating and promoting motorsports worldwide.
-Its responsibilities include setting safety standards for motorsports, organizing and sanctioning racing events, and promoting road safety.
-It also governs international motorsport competitions, such as Formula One, the World Rally Championship, and the World Endurance Championship.
+Founded in 1904, it operates with approximately 490 employees and reported $196.9M in revenue as of 2024, functioning as a tier 1 media tech buyer.
+The organization is responsible for regulating and promoting motorsports and cycling worldwide.
+Its responsibilities include setting safety standards for motorsports, organizing and sanctioning racing events, promoting road safety, and governing international motorsport competitions such as Formula One, the World Rally Championship, and the World Endurance Championship.

 Similar Companies